osheen1008/mediawiki-assignment/README.md

 - helm deployment

 ## Docker build
-As a part of successful deployment, docker build and push is necessary.
+As a part of successful deployment, docker build and push is necessary in the repository of interest.

 ## helm deployment